afeld/magickly/README.md

 which can then be used with the query string `?src=...&resize_with_blur=200x`.
 Note that magickly will pass the value of the query param to the block as a single string.

-See the [Dragonfly documentation](http://markevans.github.com/dragonfly/file.GeneralUsage.html#Shortcuts) for more info on "shortcuts".
+See the [Dragonfly documentation](http://markevans.github.com/dragonfly/file.GeneralUsage.html#Shortcuts) for more info on "shortcuts", and the [shortcuts.rb](https://github.com/afeld/magickly/blob/master/lib/shortcuts.rb) file for examples.

 ## Installation